Economy of Jamaica: Agriculture

 Other export crops are pimento, ginger, tobacco, sisal and other fruit are exported.
 Rice is grown around swampy areas around the Black River & around Long Bay in Hanover and Westmoreland parishes for local consumption.

-As tastes have changed in Jamaica in favor of more meat and packaged food the national food import bill has grown to the point that it threatens the health of the economy.
+As tastes have changed in Jamaica in favour of more meat and packaged food the national food import bill has grown to the point that it threatens the health of the economy.
 The government has responded by encouraging gardening and farming, a response which has had limited success.
 For example, the percentage of potatoes grown locally has increased, but imports of french fries have continued at a high level.